pgillet/spark-article/02-volcano-scheduler.md

  `batchScheduler: volcano` in the `SparkApplication`'s `spec` if you use the Spark Operator).
 By default, the workload is scheduled with the default `kube-scheduler`.

-**To be consistent, ensure that the same scheduler is used for driver and executor pods.**
+**To be consistent, we will ensure that the same scheduler is used for driver and executor pods.**